Caudillo: Spanish American caudillos

+Caudillo politics were not monolithic, tending to follow the politics that would serve them best by keeping them in power and allowing them to retain their following.
 Ideologically, caudillos could be either liberal or conservative.
-Liberalism had an advantage in the post-independence period, drawing on ideas of the liberators, and created the institutional frameworks of the new nation-states via written constitutions.
+Liberalism had an advantage in the post-independence period, drawing on the ideas of the liberators and creating the institutional frameworks of the new nation-states via written constitutions.
 Free trade as an economic policy created market-oriented economies.
 The model that these nation-states often adopted was federalism, keeping power in the component regions.
-Federalism, however, tended toward centrifugalism and fragmentation and were characterized by weak central governments.
+Federalism, however, tended toward centrifugalism and fragmentation and was characterized by weak central governments.
 Conservative caudillos also emerged around 1830.
 New nation-states often rejected the institutions of the colonial era as legacies to be rejected, but the Roman Catholic Church and traditional values remained strong in many regions, supported by elites seeking to maintain their power in the new order.
 Conservative caudillos, supported by the Church and elites, moved to the creation of strong, central governments.
-In Argentina, Juan Manuel de Rosas and in Mexico, Antonio López de Santa Anna were exemplars of conservative authoritarian rule.